tech-university-india/uhi-documentation-site/docs/contributing.md

 2. **fix**: This indicates a commit that intends to fix a part, appearance or functionality of an existing feature or capability of the asset.

 3. **chore**: Any commit that does not fall under the **fix** and **feat** categories falls under this category.
 This includes writing tests, infrastructure scripts/setups, refactoring, etc.

+4. **docs**: This indicates that the commit is documenting new feature/ modifying docs for existing feature.

 ### Linting